-- Nature of the ES4 Product
+- Nature of the ES9 Product

 - Data Accuracy Table

 - Differences Between CERES and ERBE

 - Cautions When Using Data

 - Validation Study Results

-- · Web Links to Relevant Information
+- Web Links to Relevant Information

 - Expected Reprocessing

 - Referencing Data in Journal Articles

-Nature of the ES4 Product:
+Nature of the ES9 Product

-This document discusses the ERBE-Like Science Product [ES4] data set version Edition1.
+This document discusses the ERBE-Like Science Product [ES9] data set version Edition2.
 Additional information is in the Description/Abstract Guide.
-The CERES ES4 data product contains the "ERBE-like" temporally and spatially averaged shortwave (SW) and longwave (LW) top-of-the-atmosphere (TOA) fluxes derived from one month of CERES data from the Tropical Rainfall Measuring Mission (TRMM) spacecraft.
+The CERES ES9 data product contains the "ERBE-like" temporally and spatially averaged shortwave (SW) and longwave (LW) top-of-the-atmosphere (TOA) fluxes derived from one month of CERES data from the Tropical Rainfall Measuring Mission (TRMM) spacecraft.
 Instantaneous TOA fluxes from the ES8 product have been spatially averaged on the same 2.5° equal-angle grid used by the Earth Radiation Budget Experiment (ERBE).
 Temporal interpolation algorithms identical to those used by ERBE have been applied to produce daily, monthly-hourly, and monthly mean fluxes from the instantaneous gridded data.
-The ES4 contains the temporally averaged values of TOA total-sky LW, total-sky SW, clear-sky LW, and clear-sky SW flux, total-sky albedo and clear-sky albedo for each 2.5° region observed during the month.
-In addition, the 2.5° regional means have been combined to produce 5° regional, 10° regional, 2.5° zonal, 5° zonal, 10° zonal, and global mean fluxes.
+The ES9 files contain both the temporally averaged and the instantaneous gridded mean values of TOA total-sky LW, total-sky SW, clear-sky LW, and clear-sky SW flux, total-sky albedo and clear-sky albedo for each 2.5° region observed during the month.

-For more detailed information regarding this product, consult the CERES Data Product Catalog (PDF) and the CERES Collection Guide.
+For more detailed information regarding this product, consult the ES9 entry in the CERES Data Products Catalog (PDF) and the CERES ES9 Collection Guide.

 When referring to a CERES data set, please include the satellite name and/or the CERES instrument name, the data set version, and the data product.
 Multiple files which are identical in all aspects of the filename except for the 6 digit configuration code (see Collection Guide) differ little, if any, scientifically.
 Users may, therefore, analyze data from the same satellite/instrument, data set version, and data product without regard to configuration code.
-This data set may be referred to as "CERES TRMM Edition1 ES4."
+This data set may be referred to as "CERES TRMM Edition2 ES9."